 You may be imagining a dispensary to be similar to a natural foods store or supermarket, but that’s not quite the case.
 Some dispensaries are both medicinal and recreational, with separate doors for each.
 Be sure to enter through the correct door.

 Once you’re inside, you may be surprised by the security measures.
 Some dispensaries have an armed guard at the door.
 Others have someone behind a glass window and still others will have someone behind a traditional desk, with a waiting room that has a locked door that leads to the actual product room.
 Each dispensary is different; some have really strict security, and others are a little more relaxed.

 Whatever the setup, the first person you see will take your ID and scan it into the system, so be sure to bring it with you.
 Once they have checked your ID, you will be able to go look at their products or sit in their waiting room, if they have one, until it’s your turn.
 You’ll be called into the back, and that’s where the magic happens.

 You may be overwhelmed by the options you see.
 Products are almost always behind your budtender’s desk, so you won’t actually be able to see anything up close without your budtender retrieving it.
 Edibles, tinctures, vape oils and flower are all stored out of the customers’ reach.

-Even if you have no idea what exact product you’d like, Karli reminds us that they’re there to help you.
+Even if you have no idea what exact product you’d like, Adams says not to worry.
+Staff is there to help.

 If you’re totally new to marijuana, you may not even know that there are different types of highs, and that’s just fine.